Fuabioo/go-installer/README.md

 <img src="assets/demo.gif" />

-The only thing this do is follow the steps described at [Go Installation](https://go.dev/doc/install).
+The only thing this does is follow the steps described at [Go Installation](https://go.dev/doc/install).
 It is definitely not a replacement for a package manager or manual installation.
 It is intended for developers who